netdata/netdata/packaging/installer/README.md

 ## Binary packages
 ![](https://raw.githubusercontent.com/netdata/netdata/master/web/gui/images/packaging-beta-tag.svg?sanitize=true)

-In the effort to make Netdata's installation process easy and fully automated on as many operating systems as possible, we have begun providing our own binary packages for the most common Linux distributions that use `.RPM` or `.DEB` packaging formats.
+In the effort to make Netdata's installation process easy and fully automated on as many operating systems as possible, we have begun providing binary packages for the most common Linux distributions that use `.RPM` or `.DEB` packaging formats.

-We have currently released packages following the .RPM format with version 1.16.0.
-We have planned to release packages following the .DEB format with version 1.17.0.
-Early adopters may  Our current packaging infrastructure provider is Package Cloud.

-**We have currently only officially released `.RPM` packages**. `.DEB` packages will be officially released with v1.17.0 of Netdata.
-However, early adopters can experiment with our `.DEB` packages using our nightly releases.
+We have currently released `.RPM` packages with version 1.16.0.
+We plan to release `.DEB` packages with version 1.17.0.
+Until then, early adopters can experiment with our `.DEB` packages using our nightly releases.

 We provide two separate repositories, one for our stable releases and one for our nightly releases.
 See this notice about [stable vs. nightly](#nightly-vs-stable-releases) for more information.
 Our current packaging infrastructure provider is [Package Cloud](https://packagecloud.io).
-You can visit the repository pages to read more, or try the set-up commands to get started.
+You can visit the repository pages to read more or try the set-up commands to get started.

 **Stable releases:** Our stable production releases are hosted in the [netdata/netdata](https://packagecloud.io/netdata/netdata) repository on Packagecloud.